 History of the Whitney

 In 1914, Mrs. Whitney established the Whitney Studio in Greenwich Village, where she presented exhibitions by living American artists whose work had been disregarded by the traditional academies.
-By 1929 she had assembled a collection of more than 500 works, which she offered with an endowment to The Metropolitan Museum of Art.
-When the offer was refused, she set up her own museum, one with a new and radically different mandate: to focus exclusively on the art and artists of this country.
-The Whitney Museum of American Art was founded in 1930, and opened in 1931 on West Eighth Street in Greenwich Village.
+She had assembled a collection of more than five hundred pieces by 1929.
+After her offer of this gift to the Metropolitan Museum of Art was declined, she set up her own institution, one with a distinctive mandate: to focus exclusively on the art and artists of this country.
+The Whitney Museum of American Art was founded in 1930, and opened in 1931 on West Eighth Street near Fifth Avenue.

-The Museum moved to an expanded site on West 54th Street in 1954.
-Having outgrown that building by 1963, the Museum acquired its Marcel Breuer-designed building on Madison Avenue at 75th Street, which opened in 1966.
-Programming at the Breuer building concluded on October 20, 2014.
-The Whitney's new building at 99 Gansevoort Street opened on May 1, 2015.
+Following a move in 1954 to an expanded site on West 54th Street, the Whitney opened the Marcel Breuer-designed building on Madison Avenue at 75th Street in 1963.
+The iconic building housed the Museum from 1966 through October 20, 2014.
+The Whitney's current building at 99 Gansevoort Street opened on May 1, 2015.

-The Whitney’s collection includes over 23,000 works created by more than 3,400 artists in the United States during the twentieth and twenty-first centuries.
-At its core are Museum founder Gertrude Vanderbilt Whitney’s personal holdings, totaling some 600 works when the Museum opened in 1931.
+The Whitney’s collection includes over 24,000 works created by more than 3,500 artists in the United States during the twentieth and twenty-first centuries.
+At its core are Museum founder Gertrude Vanderbilt Whitney’s personal holdings, totaling some six hundred works when the Museum opened in 1931.

 Since its inception in 1931, the Whitney has championed American art and artists by assembling a rich permanent collection and featuring a rigorous and varied schedule of exhibition programs.
-By emphasizing seminal artists and artworks from the twentieth and twenty-first centuries, the museum organizes important exhibitions both from our holdings and from the collections of individuals and institutions worldwide.
+Emphasizing seminal artists and artworks from the twentieth and twenty-first centuries, the Museum organizes important exhibitions both from its holdings and from the collections of individuals and institutions worldwide.

 Exhibitions range from historical surveys and in-depth retrospectives of major twentieth-century and contemporary artists to group shows introducing young or relatively unknown artists to a larger public.
 The Biennial, an invitational show of work produced in the preceding two years, was introduced by Gertrude Vanderbilt Whitney in 1932.
-It is the only continuous series of exhibitions in the country to survey recent developments in American art.
-The Whitney also presents acclaimed exhibitions of film and video, architecture, photography, and new media.
+It is the longest-running series of exhibitions to survey recent developments in American art.
+The Whitney also has presented acclaimed exhibitions of film and video, architecture, photography, and new media.